skolmuirgheasa/openfilmai/README.md

 ## Running the Application

-### Development Mode
+### Development Mode (One Command!)

-Run all services (backend, frontend, and Electron) simultaneously:
+Run the entire application with a single command:

 ```bash
 npm run dev
 ```

-This command will:
+**That's it!** This single command starts everything:
-1. Start the Python backend server on `http://127.0.0.1:8000`
+1. ✅ Python backend server on `http://127.0.0.1:8000`
-2. Start the Vite dev server for the frontend on `http://localhost:5173`
+2. ✅ Vite frontend dev server on `http://localhost:5173`
-3. Launch the Electron window once both servers are ready
+3. ✅ Electron desktop window (opens automatically when servers are ready)

 The app will automatically reload when you make code changes.

+> **Note:** You do NOT need to open multiple terminals.
+The `npm run dev` command uses `concurrently` to run all services together.

 ### Production Build